danielr/Mokka/README.md

 In addition to verifying if a function has been called, you often also want to check the argument(s) with which the function has been called.
 You can do that via the `arguments` property:

 ```
-XCTAssertEqual(someMock.myFunction.arguments.foo, "value")
+XCTAssertEqual(engineMock.setSpeedInUnitFunc.arguments.value, 100.0)
-XCTAssertEqual(someMock.myFunction.arguments.bar, 42)
+XCTAssertEqual(engineMock.setSpeedInUnitFunc.arguments.unit, .kilometersPerHour)
 ```

-(This requires that you follow the recommended practice of naming the tuple members, see above.)
+(This requires that you follow the recommended practice of naming the tuple members, see above.
+If you don't, you have to access the arguments by their index, e.g. `arguments.0`.)

-For single-argument functions you can also use the `argument` property, which looks a bit nicer:
+For single-argument functions (where there's no arguments tuple) you can also use the `argument` property, which looks a bit nicer:

 ```
-XCTAssertEqual(someMock.myFunction.argument, "value")
+XCTAssertEqual(engineMock.setSpeedFunc.argument, 100.0)
 ```

 ### Stubbing